IntelOpenDesign/MakerNode/README.md

 ```

 """ Is it supposed to take a long time to reboot?
 I think mine might be frozen.... """
+""" Eventually I pulled the plug on the Galileo and restarted my computer.
+I reconnected over serial to the Galileo.
+I did ps but did not see any of the desired processes.
+Maybe the /sbin/reboot didn't go too well.
+Also I realized I forgot to do npm install at the very beginning.
+I just did it for the repo on my computer, but now the Galileo is not broadcasting a wifi hotspot anymore and I don't know how to transfer files over a serial connection.... """

 After reboot has completed, you should be able to connect to the Acess Point.